 It was an international hit in 1956 for Fats and has become a classic rock and roll standard.
 It reached No.2 for three weeks in the USA Billboard Top 40 charts, beco..

-The Midjay Pro, SD7, SD9 & SD40 can import and use Styles from the previous KETRON Style libraries (SD, MJ).
-Of course to ensure and maximize compatibility, we must use Styles that share common sound characteristics as those used in the original instrument.
+The Midjay Pro, SD7, SD9 & SD40 can import and use Styles from the previous KETRON Style libraries (SD, MJ) & Carillon Style libraries (KET,KEX,KEG and KTN).
+Of course, to ensure and maximize compatibility, Styles must share common sound characteristics as those used in the original instrument.
 That said, let’s proceed and find out how to convert these styles.
-First we recommend you copy the style(s) from an external source (USB Stick, computer, HD) to the internal memory of MJ Pro or SD7 (User Style folder).
-In the Disk Edit menu, you can find both the Copy and Paste functions (already well explained in the user manual) ..
+First, we recommend you copy the style(s) from an external source (USB Stick, computer, HD) to the internal memory of MJ Pro or SD7 (User Style folder).
+In the Disk Edit menu, you can find both the Copy and Paste functions (..

 This ballad was recorded by Elvis Presley in 1960.
 It is one of two popular songs based on the Italian song "'O Sole mio" (music by Eduardo di Capua), the other being "There's No Tomorrow", recorded by U.S. singer Tony Martin in 1949.
 It was this version that inspired the Presley version.
 The song is the second best-selling single by Presley, is one of the best-selling singles of all time and was written in under 30 minutes by Aaron Schroeder and Wally Gold.